buildspace/buildspace-projects/Solana_And_Web3/en/Section_2/Resources/m1_setup.md

 ### 🔑 Create a local keypair.

-In order to talk to our Solana programs, let us generate a new keypair!
+In order to talk to our Solana programs, let's generate a new keypair!
 We can run this command in our terminal:

 ```bash
 solana-keygen new -o target/deploy/myepicproject-keypair.json